caramelomartins/website/content/essays/2021/02/using-require-and-check-in-kotlin.md

 categories: ["kotlin", "kotest"]
 ---

+I've been reading [Effective Kotlin](https://leanpub.com/effectivekotlin) by Marcin Moskala, in order to improve my knowledge of the Kotlin programming language beyond what is taught by a multitude of tutorials online.
+By reading _Effective Kotlin_ I can learn some advice from someone that has battle-tested Kotlin and can provide insights into features of the language that potentially I might have missed yet.

-`require` and `check`are two functions from Kotlin's standard library that you can use to perform assertions on specific requirements and states that we wish to have at a given time.
-Here we'll understand how we can use them and why. <!--more-->
+One of those features that made sense to me was using `require` and `check`,  two functions from Kotlin's standard library.
+You can use both these functions to perform assertions on specific requirements and states that we wish to have at a specific time.

 ## `require`

 `require`, along with `requireNotNull`, can be used to require that a given condition is true.
 In the case of `require`  it will take a `Boolean` type as an argument while in the case of `requireNotNull` it will take a type as an argument.
-Both functions will throw a `IllegalArgumentException` if the conditions are not met - `false` in `require` or `null` in `requireNotNull`.
+Both functions will throw an `IllegalArgumentException` if the conditions are not met - `false` in `require` or `null` in `requireNotNull`.

 From `require`'s [official documentation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html):